lkt-js/lkt-data-state/README.md

 `preventTypes` option works recursively in objects

-## preventProps
+# preventProps

 This options prevent some object properties to be stored.
-Works recursively.
+Works recursively in objects.